 Use anti-corrosion spray on the back of panels and on exposed wires to prevent the rust of corrosion that could lead to an electrical system failure.

 AUXILIARY FUSE PANEL

-The auxiliary fuse panel, located inside the console and accessed by the side door, provides a source of power for electronics in addition to the accessory switches located in the dash.
-Your fuse panel utilizes automotive type fuses.
+The auxiliary fuse panel, located in the starboard console storage area, enables you to install electronics in addition to the accessory switches located in the dash.
+Your boat uses automotive type fuses.

 MAIN CIRCUIT BREAKER